Madhavi258/Image-Processing/README.md

 # Image-Processing
 This repository contains code for various Image processing Techniques like smoothing, brightness...

-You can check this codes using your images just by changing name of images.
+You can check this codes using your images just by changing path of images.